Nicola Sturgeon arrested in investigation into SNP’s finances

 “A 52-year-old woman has today, Sunday, June 11, been arrested as a suspect in connection with the ongoing investigation into the funding and finances of the Scottish National Party,” it said in a statement.

+She is being interviewed as part of Operation Branchform, the Police Scotland investigation into allegations that over £600,000 in donations for an independence campaign was misspent by the party.

-The former first minister’s arrest comes after her husband Peter Murrell was arrested and questioned in April.
+The former first minister’s arrest comes after her husband Peter Murrell was arrested at their home in Uddingston near Glasgow on 5 April.
+He was interviewed under caution for nearly 12 hours before being released without charge.

-Mr Murrell, along with then SNP treasurer Colin Beattie, were both released without charge pending further inquiry.
+Colin Beattie, an MSP who was then the party’s treasurer, was also arrested and questioned as part of the same investigation on 18 April.
+He was also released later without charge, pending further investigation.

 More follows...